Sheets To Labels

 • custom layouts when the package does not match a standard preset

-Choose an Avery-compatible label template
+Choose a compatible label template

 Design the Label Visually